moonwalk4290/spotifydownloader/README.md

 ---

 ## Limitations
-- It can only download playlists right now, it can't download just one song.
 - It gives an error when you try to download a playlist includes podcast (some songs in your playlist maybe podcasts).

 ---